yaw277/slire/README.md

 For a deeper understanding of the problems this approach solves, see the [Why SmartRepo?](#why-smartrepo) section.

 ## A Quick Glimpse

+SmartRepo implements the repository pattern: a collection-like interface for accessing and manipulating domain objects.
+Each repository is bound to a specific database collection and organizational scope, providing type-safe CRUD operations that reduce boilerplate while working seamlessly alongside native database access for complex operations.

 Creating a repository instance: